College of the Marists: Architecture

 The former college is located in an urban context, addressing the Avenida da Boavista to the south and the Rua de Pedro Hispano to the north.
-To the east of the avenue are other palacettes, among them the former residence of the Viscountess of Lobõo (already classified).
-To the west are larger buildings, most modern, including the Hotel Meridien.
+To the east of the avenue are other palacettes, among them the former residence of the Viscountess Santiago Lobão, (already classified).
+To the west are larger buildings, most modern, including the Hotel Crowne Plaza and Sherraton.
 The building is sited on an elevated plateau relative to the Avenida da Boavista taking the form of a trapezoid, with the rear of the building limited by a high, granite wall supporting the terrain.
 In the front, along Avenida da Boavista is a similar granite wall, but of smaller dimensions, surrounded by an iron gate.

 The rectangular building with basement is two stories with a mansard roof.
 A simple plan, the principal facade (oriented to the Avenida da Boavista) includes a porch fronted by a staircase and defined by balustrade in granite.
 Flanking this portico are windows on the ground and second floors framed in granite and curved lintels.
 On its rear profile, the building is marked by a slender and aligned aperture, while the side elevations, equal to one another, features a ground floor with four windows and an upper floor with balcony doors.
 The surfaces have a continuous cornice in granite with closed areas with vases, interrupted the main facade in the center by a small backrest surmounted by a perfect arch back inscribed with the monogram BRS.

 The interior space is marked in the center by a double bifurcated staircase lit wood above by a skylight.
 The remaining rooms are organized around the staircase in a symmetrical manner.
 The treatment on doors, including etched glass, are framed in granite or crafted wood.